Sygil-Dev/whoosh-reloaded/README.md

 > This repository (**whoosh-novo**) is a fork and continuation of the Whoosh project, succeeding [Whoosh-Reloaded](https://github.com/Sygil-Dev/whoosh-reloaded) which is no longer maintained.

 > [!WARNING]
-> Compatibility will be best-effort, limited to maintained python versions (>=3.9).
-I am an amateur solo developer; mistakes will probably be made more often than usual.
+> Compatibility will be best-effort, limited to maintained Python versions (>=3.10).
+I am a solo amateur developer; mistakes will probably be made more often than usual.

 ### Motivation:
-- update whoosh to have type annotations
+- Update Whoosh to have type annotations
-  - aim for 100% standard pyright conformance, and as much strict pyright conformance as possible
+  - Aim for 100% standard Pyright conformance, and as much strict Pyright conformance as possible
-- proposals for feature changes and additions
+- Proposals for feature changes and additions
-  - probably will not be merged into `main` without external consultation
+  - Probably will not be merged into `main` without external consultation

 --------------------------------------